robbertkauffman/disaster-simulator/README.md

 ### Backend
 1. Go to your AWS Console
 2. Click Create VPC and fill out like below
+![/assets/images/vpc_aws.png]
 3. Go to the *Network Access* from Atlas, click Add *Peering Connection*, then fill out the information accordingly to the VPC you created from AWS
 4. Follow the instructions from "How do I accept my peering connection in AWS?" that will show up after you create the peering connection in Atlas.
 Accept from AWS
 5. Follow the instructions from "How di I add Atlas' CIDR block to my route tables?".
 This will lead you to edit routes from AWS
-6. Do this twice for your primary region & one of your secondary region
+6. Do this twice for your primary region & one of your secondary region.
+The completed Atlas Peering will look like below
+![/assets/images/vpc_atlas.png]